-PLAYBOY AND THE WORK MADE FOR HIRE AGREEMENT
+THE WORK MADE FOR HIRE AGREEMENT: Further Issues

-On the one hand, there is the case of Playboy vs. Dumas, 53 F.3rd 549 (2d.
-Cir.
+On the one hand, there is the case of Playboy Enterprises, Inc. v.
+Dumas, 831 F. Supp.
+295, 308 (S.D.N.Y.), opinion modified on reargument, 840 F. Supp.
+256 (S.D.N.Y.
+1993), and aff'd in part, rev'd in part, 53 F.3d 549 (2d Cir.
 1995) in which the litigants were fighting over the rights to the work of the artist Nagel.
 In that matter, the artist had done many drawings and paintings that were published in the magazine.
 This was all done without a formal agreement, the only indication as to the rights transferred being the legends on various checks, all of which were endorsed after the works had been delivered.

 In that case the Court held that: